department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 ### Can I apply for one of these memorial items?

-You can apply for this benefit if you're representing the deceased Veteran in any of the below relationships or professional roles.
+You can apply for this benefit if you're representing the Veteran in any of the below relationships or professional roles.

 **One of these must describe your relationship or role:**
-- A family member of the deceased Veteran, **or**
+- A family member of the Veteran, **or**
 - A personal representative (someone who officially represents the deceased), **or**
 - A representative of an accredited Veterans Service Organization, **or**
 - An employee of a state or local government whose official responsibilities include serving Veterans, **or**
-- Any person who is legally responsible for making arrangements for unclaimed remains or for details having to do with the deceased’s interment or memorialization, **or**
+- Any person who is legally responsible for making arrangements for unclaimed remains or for details having to do with the Veteran’s interment or memorialization, **or**
-- Any individual representing the deceased, if their service ended before April 6, 1917
+- Any individual representing the Veteran, if their service ended before April 6, 1917

-**Note:** For memorial headstones and markers that honor the memory of the deceased, the person who applies must be a member of the deceased’s family.
+**Note:** For memorial headstones and markers that honor the memory of the Veteran, the person who applies must be a member of the Veteran’s family.

 <br>